gabrielteotonio/docker-shiny/README.md

 ```
 docker run -e USER=fisher -e PASSWORD=kolmogorov --rm -d -p 8787:8787 rocker/rstudio:3.5.2
 ```
+The ```-e``` creates environment variables.
+Here, we have created the credentials to acess the Rstudio server.

 ### Running your analysis inside a container